David Harris (advocate): Refusnik advocacy

+American Jewish Committee

 In 1979, he began working for the American Jewish Committee (AJC).
 In 1981, he left the AJC to take a position at the National Coalition Supporting Soviet Jewry.
 In 1984, he returned to the AJC and became head of its Washington, D.C. office in 1987.
-Beginning in 1990, Harris served as the Executive Director and then the CEO of the AJC.
+Beginning in 1990, Harris was the executive director and then the CEO of the AJC.

 Harris is a leading Jewish advocate who meets with world leaders to advance Israel's diplomatic standing and promote international human rights and inter-religious and inter-ethnic understanding.

 Harris was central to the emigration of over one million Jews from the Soviet Union.